CLF Mission Statement

-The Commercial Litigators’ Forum (“CLF”) was established in early July 2002 by a number of leading dispute resolution practices.
+The Commercial Litigators’ Forum (“CLF”) was established in early July 2002 by a number of leading dispute resolution practices (i.e partners and associates from the committee law firms).
 It has representatives from all the principal litigation practices participating in its activities.
 The CLF is now active in London, New York and Moscow.

 - Improve and promote social interaction between professional colleagues

 - Encourage the informal discussion of litigation related issues affecting the legal profession and the court system

 - Produce discussion papers and initiatives on litigation related matters of interest affecting the legal profession and the court system